 Baby talk refers to the following frustrating set of behaviors: talking in babyish, intentionally slurred speech; speaking in a quiet under their breath so that you can’t make out what they’re saying; whining about the silliest things; and looking down or holding their chin down as they talk so they avoid direct eye contact.
 This behavior should cease by the time a child gets to kindergarten, but some children continue to try the baby-talk approach well into elementary school.
 Simply put, this behavior should be unacceptable and parents must deal with the problem immediately and consistently.
-If not, the behavior will get reinforced and they will continue to act like a regressed toddler for years to come.
+If not, the behavior will get reinforced and they may possibly continue to act like a regressed toddler for years to come.

 Why do older kids use baby talk?

 Older kids use baby talk for one of two reasons: they believe it will get them what they want, or they want to annoy you so that you feel the same thing they feel.
 When your child tries to annoy you, it’s not vindictive.
 The logic goes like this: I’m annoyed and not getting what I want, so I am going to annoy my parent so they don’t get what they want, either.
 In these moments, the child sees you as the one with power who could give them what they want but chooses to withhold it.

 How the parent’s frustration fuels the fire